Menu Close

 Dancing, 1986

-A recent centenarian, Marge Champion enjoyed a close association with Jacob’s Pillow for more than 30 years, serving on the Pillow board and assuring the legacies of both her and her late son Blake by donating Blake’s Barn as a home for the Pillow Archives.
+Marge Champion enjoyed a close association with Jacob’s Pillow for more than 30 years until her death in 2020, serving on the Pillow board and assuring the legacies of both her and her late son Blake by donating Blake’s Barn as a home for the Pillow Archives.
+Her Pillow connections are further explored in this podcast episode.

 More Details